 - after an official warning has previously been issued to the parent.

-Officers are required to operate within the code of conduct for school attendance officers when issuing an infringement notice.
-While making a decision to send an infringement, offices are required to refer to these guidelines and to keep reliable records of decisions that involved the exercise of some discretion or the consideration of information or excuses provided by the parent.
+School attendance officers are required to operate within the code of conduct for school attendance officers when issuing an infringement notice.
+In making a decision to send an infringement notice, school attendance officers are required to refer to these guidelines and to keep reliable records of decisions that involved the exercise of some discretion or the consideration of information or excuses provided by the parent.

 Factors such as cultural/linguistic background, economic conditions and social disadvantage should be part of considerations at this point.